 - Analysis of the social, economic and cultural contexts of museums and heritage;

-- Exploration of issues in relation to collections care; exhibitions; learning and management in the heritage sectors;
+- Exploration of issues in relation to collections care; exhibitions; learning and management in the heritage sectors; and,

 - Consideration of national issues in the international context.